Numigi/odoo-web-addons/multi_website_user_access/README.rst

 =========================
 This module allows to restrict user access to specific websites.

-This will not affect user portal page (url accessed on `/my`).

 Usage
 -----
-After installation, this module will make as default the main website of Odoo and add it to all users as allowed website.
+After installation, this module will make as default the main website and add it to all users as allowed website.

-By default, this module allows for public users to access the website when not logged in else restrict access to the website for each type of user.

 As a `Website / Editor and Designer` user, I go to the `Website > Configuration > Websites`.
 I select one of the websites to switch to form view.